The testing pyramid: Strategic software testing for Agile teams

 At the integration testing stage, the focus shifts to how different components of the project management tool interact.
 For example:

-These tests involve a combination of components and require a more comprehensive setup, possibly including real database access or API calls.
-They are run less frequently than unit tests, typically after a group of components has been developed or updated.
+These tests involve a combination of components and require a more involved setup, possibly including real database access or API calls.
+They run less frequently than unit tests, typically after a group of components has been developed or updated.

 E2E testing example